California Greyhound Adoption

 • NEVER give your dog any non-prescribed medication, as they may contain ingredients that can be lethal to your dog.
 Before administering any medication ask your Vet.

 • Greyhounds have no protection of fur or fat for injuries, so they tend to seem more accident-prone.
 They will still run and play even with an injury.
-Use Hydrogen Peroxide to initially clean a small wound.
 Take your greyhound to the vet for the proper care and medication of any wound to prevent infection.

 Click on the categories below to jump to another section in the guide.